HACC2018/Mea-Kanu/README.md

 ### Running the server locally:

-  In order to run this program several python libraries must be installed.
+  In order to run the server several python libraries must be installed.

   Start by first installing python 3 on your corresponding operating system as follows:

+  ##### Note: If at any point a permission error appears, prepend the installation command with sudo or open the terminal in
+  #####       administrator mode on Windoes

   ####  Windows: